narunraman/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi, I'm Narun Raman!
-Pronounced like Maroon Ramen (quite an unappetizing sight) with an N. People have interpreted this slightly incorrectly and called me Manun so maybe I should find a new explanation.
-Feel free to send me pictures of oddly colored noodles.
+Pronounced like Maroon Ramen (quite an unappetizing sight) with an N. People have sometimes interpreted this slightly incorrectly and called me Manun so maybe I should find a new explanation.
+However, Feel free to send me pictures of oddly colored noodles.

-I am currently a senior (fourth-year) undergraduate student pursuing a Bachelor's in Computer Science, Mathematics, and Public Policy at Carleton College (not the University) in the land of Cows, Colleges, and Contentment: Northfield, Minnesota.
+I will be starting a Master's program in Computer Science at the University of British Columbia in 2021 fall.
 I am very available via email, my basic interests are detailed below and I am interested in working in those areas.
-Please reach out if you want to work with a plucky undergraduate -- I would love to get coffee.
+Please reach out if you want to work with me -- my physical body is in Minneapolis but I can be reached at [narun dot raman at gmail dot com].